yao-jz/ZeroSwap/README.md

 2. replace the pointer's value with the new swap value
 3. update the mid price, price delta, ask price, bid price, and the imbalance
 4. perform the swap

+## Roadmap

+1. Implement the core algorithm of Q-learning
+    1. smart contract (finished)
+    2. client circuit
+2. Implement the swap logic
+3. Implement the frontend